vjarnot/vjarnot.github.io/content/posts/lsi-firmware-flashing.md

 Oh, what fun we'll have: Flashing an IT-mode firmware to an LSI 9300-8i Supermicro HBA on a UEFI system.

+You're likely here because - like me - you're struggling to either figure out how to flash your HBA, or how to get your relatively-recent desktop PC to actually boot FreeDOS and work (spoiler: I don't go down the FreeDOS route here).

 If you want a real guide, read this: https://www.truenas.com/community/resources/detailed-newcomers-guide-to-crossflashing-lsi-9211-9300-9305-9311-9400-94xx-hba-and-variants.54/

 **If my rambling doesn't interest you, [skip to the good stuff](#tldr-lets-flash)**